Is Squarespace A Good Website Builder? Squarespace Review For Business

 Note: As with most website builder pricing tiers, the prices shown reflect the “monthly price” when you choose annually billing.
 If you choose monthly billing, then prices are higher than shown.

-Squarespace created this plan for people who want a personal website that provides a place to host an online resume, write blog posts, or keep in touch with family.
+Squarespace created this plan for people who want a personal website that provides a place to host an online resume, write blog posts, or create a unique landing page.
 Small companies that only need an informational website also could use this plan.
-If you need to sell something on your website, this isn’t the plan for you.
+If you need to sell something on your website, you will need to upgrade to a Business plan or higher.

 This plan includes: